hmchen47/DataScience/Notes/p01-Bayesian.md

   + Bayesian methods providing a flexible means of making predictions
   + helped by MCMC methods

-+ Hierarchical models: providing a flexible and widely applicable structure when wanting to simultaneously analuse multiple sources of evidence
++ Hierarchical models: providing a flexible and widely applicable structure when wanting to simultaneously analyze multiple sources of evidence

-+ Decision-theoretic approach: appropriate ehere the consequences of a study considered reasonably predictable
++ Decision-theoretic approach: appropriate where the consequences of a study considered reasonably predictable

 + Normal approximation
   + used in many context, particularly when deriving likelihood from standard analyses